MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-A19-EDA-two-quantitative.md

 \begin{center}\includegraphics[width=0.6\linewidth]{12-A19-EDA-two-quantitative_files/figure-latex/unnamed-chunk-8-1} \end{center}
 8. The linear model and correlation output for the data set with the added point is provided below.
-Did the slope and/or value of correlation change?
+Did the slope and/or value of correlation change in a noticeable way?

 Linear model output for the data set with the added points: